nbeloglazov/nbeloglazov.github.io/_posts/2014-10-01-introducing-hatnik.md

 ### Afterwords

 Few words about the project name.
 Hatnik is a house spirit in Slavic folklore.
 There are different versions of what he does and whether he good or not, but in my environment Hatnik is a good grandpa-looking-like spirit which helps with household.
 So we wanted the app to do the same - help with some simple tasks which help to keep project dependencies or documentation in order.
 I hope it will be useful for you.
 If you liked Hatnik you can [vote for us](https://clojurecup.com/#/apps/hatnik).
 Also have a look at [other projects](https://clojurecup.com/#/apps), they're pretty interesting.
 And they also needs votes ;)

+Hatnik is open-sourced and here is [GitHub Repo](https://github.com/nbeloglazov/hatnik).